Bitterroot Salish: Language

 According to Salish history, the Salish speaking people originally lived as one large nation thousands of years ago.
 Their region stretched from Montana all the way to the Pacific Coast.
 Tribal elders say that the tribes started to break into smaller groups as the population became too big to sustain its needs in just one central location.

 Following the dispersion the Salishan languages had branched into different dialects from various regions the tribes dispersed to.
-Centuries later, the separated groups of Salishan peoples became distinct and their corresponding languages had developed into the Salishan languag] family.
+Centuries later, the separated groups of Salishan peoples became distinct and their corresponding languages had developed into the Salishan language family.
 The eastern sub-family family is known as Interior Salish.
-They consist of the Spokane language (npoqínišcn) spoken by the Spokane people, the Kalispel language (qlispé) spoken by the Pend d'Oreilles tribe, and the Bitterroot Salish (séliš) languages are all dialects of the same language.
+They consist of the Spokane language (npoqínišcn) spoken by the Spokane people, the Kalispel language (qlispé) spoken by the Pend d'Oreilles tribe, and the Bitterroot Salish (séliš) language.

 History

 Origins

 The tribes' oral history tells of having been placed in their Indigenous homelands, which is now present-day Montana, from when Coyote killed the nałisqelixw, which literally translates into people-eaters.